ThorbenMaa/STARseqCNN/README.md

 ## Worklflow

-### clone this repository
+### Clone this repository
 Use `git clone https://github.com/ThorbenMaa/STARseqCNN.git`.
-Operate from inside this directory.
+Operate from inside the directory.

 ### Install dependencies
 I recommend to use mamba to create environments and install dependencies: